yegor256/blog/static/testimonials.md

 exclude_from_search: true
 ---

+"I have still a good opinion of you but some posts are just holy crap" &mdash; Siv N.

+"I love your approach to team management and quality control &mdash;
+this is what I'm lacking on my job, definitely!"
+&mdash; Tomasz G.

 "You're a self opinionated asshole and I hope you suffocate under the weight of your giant ego, you clueless asshole."
 &mdash; anonymous